zkxjzmswkwl/rs3-dlang/README.md

+# Project status
+Game sucks.
+If you'd like to maintain this project (and are capable of doing so) open an issue.

 # What is this?
 It's a side-side-side project.
 The idea is that RuneMetrics being paid is in direct violation of the [Geneva Convention](https://en.wikipedia.org/wiki/Geneva_Conventions).
 In addition to *some* xp tracking capabilities, things like filtering/logging chat messages are also currently supported.